tripitakit/ItalianGeolocations/README.md

 ItalianGeolocations API serves Italian cities' geolocations

   * Developed with Elixir/Phoenix and ETS as in-memory database
-  * City names queries are case-insensitive but whole-word (so -atm- no partial names, sorry)
+  * City names queries are case-insensitive and whole-word (so -atm- no partial names, sorry)
   * It gently handles request errors (see the examples below)

 ## API